isaqb-org/glossary/manuscript/1-terms-A-C.md

  * ownership (e.g. security token)
  * inherence (e.g. biometrics)

-For a stronger authentication mutiple factors can be requested or at least factors of two categories.
+For a stronger authentication multiple factors can be requested or at least factors of two categories.

 Category: Security